Japooter/Data402_JSON_and_APIs/README.md

 # APIs
 What are APIs?
 How are APIs used and why are they popular?
-Find a diagram that showcases the API data transfer process.
-Add it to your README What are REST APIs?
+What are REST APIs?
 What makes an API Restful?

 What is HTTP?